Research Funded Pathway

 Research Funded Pathway Policy Summary

-Full details of the scope can be found in the policy but, broadly speaking, the pathway can be considered for:
+Full details of the scope can be found in the policy but, broadly speaking, the pathway can be considered to appoint researchers who have successfully competed for major research grants from prestigious funding agencies into positions which reflect UCD's strategic priorities:

 - Senior academic staff who are research leaders, and who are internationally recognised scholars with substantial research experience from respected, high-calibre institutions.